unRob/joao/README.md

 1. configs are written to disk, temporarily
 2. `joao flush --redact`es them to 1password, and removes secrets from disk
 3. configuration values, secret or not, are read from:
   - `joao get` as needed by local processes.
-Mostly thinking of the human in the loop here, where `op` and suitable auth (i.e. touchid) workflows are available.
+Mostly thinking of the human in the loop here, where `op` and suitable auth (i.e. touchID) workflows are available.
   - from 1Password Connect, for when vault is not configured or available (think during provisioning)
   - from Hashicorp Vault, for any automated process, after provisioning is complete.